meekotherogue/by-night/art/art.md

 type: art
 ---

-Here is the collection of paintings and longer drawings I have done over the past 4 years
+Here is the collection of completed drawings and paintings I have done post university, and are sorted by year they were completed